If you’re struggling against an IRS wage garnishment, we just wanted to take a moment and say this:

 Pro Tip: A professional tax mediation company can help you review your previous returns and finances—which may lower your tax bill.

-For some smaller tax debts, it may be perfectly within your budget to cover the balance and move on with your life.
+For smaller tax debts, it may be within your budget to cover the bill and move on.
 However, tax debts of thousands, tens of thousands, or more may simply not be doable in one lump sum.

 When you respond to communications and notices from the IRS, you may be in a position to work out an installment agreement—which means you make regular payments over time until your debt is paid.

 At first, this may not seem all that different than having your wages garnished.
 But think about it.
-Considering you’ll be in repayment one way or another, wouldn’t you prefer to receive your full paycheck and direct some of that toward another bill—rather than having the IRS decide how much of your paycheck you’ll get in the first place?
+You’ll be in repayment one way or another.
+Wouldn’t you prefer to receive your full paycheck and direct some of that toward another bill—rather than having the IRS decide how much of your paycheck you’ll get in the first place?

 Pro Tip: Enlist a tax relief company to help you lock down an installment agreement that works for all parties involved.